APNS Push Certificates

 1. Download Signed CSR

-Relution automatically generates and signs a Certificate Signing Request (CSR) for you.
+Relution automatically generates and signs a Certificate Signing Request (CSR).
 Click Download to save it.
 Wait for the download to complete before clicking Next.

 2. Upload Apple Push Certificate

-Open the Apple Push Certificates Portal and sign in with your Apple Account.
+Open the Apple Push Certificates Portal → and sign in with the Apple Account.

 - New installation: Click Create a Certificate and upload the CSR file.